NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 ## Approach ##

-The proposed approach requires a new object to provide pressure setpoint, and enhances outdoor air handling and exhaust fan handling in the AirflowNetwork model.
+The proposed approach adds two new objects and enhances outdoor air handling and exhaust fan handling in the AirflowNetwork model.
+One of new objects is to provide pressure setpoint, and the other is to specify the outdoor air flow rate based on the Controller:OutdoorAir object.

-###A new object
+###A new object of PressureStat

 A new object of ZoneControl:PressureStat will be proposed to allow a user to input pressure setpoint and a controlling component with adjustable airflow rate to meet the setpoint.
 The proposed component is the Fan:ZoneExhaust object only (for the time being).

 Since the Fan:ZoneExhaust has the maximum flow rate field, there is no need to revise the existing object.

+###A new object of AirflowNetwork:Distribution:Component:OutdoorAirFlow

+A new object of AirflowNetwork:Distribution:Component:OutdoorAirFlow will be proposed to allow a user to specify the outdoor air flow rate based on the Controller:OutdoorAir object.
+When the outdoor air flow rate is zero, the model treats this component as a crack using a power law to specify relationship between pressure difference and mass flow rate.

+It should be pointed out that the object does not have information on Controller:OutdoorAir object, because the AirflowNetwork model allows a single Controller:OutdoorAir object based on restriction of a single AirLoop.
+When multiple Airloops are allowed, the required optional inputs of Controller:OutdoorAir objects will be added.

 ### Outdoor air handling